 Overall, the EU estimates that its cooperation projects have created 20,000 jobs in Moldova.

-Click on the "see also" links below to watch how EU assistance has changed the lives of Moldovan citizens or watch the series of videos on YouTube.
+Click on the images to watch how EU assistance has changed the lives of Moldovan citizens or watch the series of videos on YouTube.

-Moldova was also the first Eastern Partner to be associated with the Horizon 2020 programme, through which the EU supports research and innovation.
-It also participates in the Erasmus+ programme for education, training, youth and sport.
+Moldova was also the first Eastern Partner to be associated with the Horizon 2020 programme, through which the EU supports research and innovation in view of fostering integration into the European Research Area.
+Moldova actively participates in the Erasmus+ programme and benefits from cooperation, exchanges, capacity building and mobility opportunities in the field of education and youth.
 In March 2015, Moldova joined the European programme for culture Creative Europe.

 The European Union Border Assistance Mission to Moldova and Ukraine was launched in 2005.
 Illicit cross-border activities, including trafficking of human beings, smuggling and other illegal trade, were occurring along the Moldova-Ukrainian border.
 This was aggravated by the fact that the Moldovan government had no direct control over the secessionist region of Transnistria in Moldova (which stretches along 454 km of the Moldova-Ukraine border).
-The aim of EUBAM is to improve border governance and management, help combat illicit practices and improve the regional security and support economic development.
+The aim of EUBAM is to support Moldova’s and Ukraine’s efforts to effectively manage their common border and actively support concrete measures contributing to the settlement of the Transnistrian conflict.

 Moldova is one of the non-EU states that participate in the EU's Common Security and Defence Policy (CSDP) missions and operations.
-Moldovan experts have contributed to the EU Training Mission in Mali since 2014 and joined the EU Military Advisory Mission in the Central African Republic in 2015.
+Moldovan experts have contributed to the EU Training Mission in Mali since 2014.
+In 2015-2016 Moldova also contributed to the EU Military Advisory Mission in the Central African Republic.
 At Moldova's request, Security Sector Reform advisors from three EU countries helped with the reform process of the security sector in 2014-2015.
 The EU has continued providing security sector reform-related advisory support under a new phase of an advisory programme to Moldova since 2016.

 The EU participates as an observer in the 5+2 negotiation process on the settlement of the Transnistrian conflict, and it continues to support a comprehensive, peaceful settlement based on the sovereignty and territorial integrity of Moldova with a special status for Transnistria.